Projective measure without projective Baire: Abstract

 \section{Abstract}

-{We prove that it is consistent relative to a Mahlo cardinal that all sets of reals definable from countable sequences of ordinals are Lebesgue measurable, but at the same time, there is a $\Delta^1_3$ set without the Baire property.
-To this end, we introduce a notion of stratified forcing and stratified extension and prove an iteration theorem for these classes of forcings.
-Moreover we introduce a variant of Shelah's amalgamation technique that preserves stratification.
-The complexity of the set which provides a counterexample to the Baire property is optimal.}
+We prove that it is consistent (relative to a Mahlo cardinal) that all projective sets of reals are Lebesgue measurable, but there is a $\Delta^1_3$ set without the Baire property.
+The complexity of the set which provides a counterexample to the Baire property is optimal.